bailubujianwu/Stimulus-Response-Pattern/README.md

-# Stimulus-Response Patterns: The core of robust cross-stimulus facial depression recognition
+# Stimulus-Response Pattern: The core of robust cross-stimulus facial depression recognition